celikgumusdag/Derivco-Automation-Assessment/README.md

 ------------
 For compile this example you need to use Visual Studio 2012 or more.
 (Which is support .Net Framework version 4.5)

+You can open project by double click solution file (Derivco-Automation-Assessment.sln) or Visual Studio -> File -> Open -> Project/Solution

-For running the test cases you need to add "NUnit Test Adapter" from the menu Tools -> Extensions and Updates.
+For running the test cases you need to add "NUnit Test Adapter" extension from the menu Tools -> Extensions and Updates.

 After the download this extension you can see Test Cases from the menu Test -> Windows -> Test Explorer

 Example view of Test Explorer: